ros2/ros2_documentation/source/Tutorials/FastDDS-Configuration/FastDDS-Configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The partitions feature can be used to control which publishers and subscribers exchange information within the same topic.

+Partitions introduce a logical entity isolation level concept inside the physical isolation induced by a Domain ID.
+For a publisher to communicate with a subscriber, they have to belong at least to one common partition.
+Partitions represent another level to separate publishers and subscribers beyond domain and topic.
+Unlike domain and topic, an endpoint can belong to several partitions at the same time.
+For certain data to be shared over different domains or topics, there must be a different publisher for each, sharing its own history of changes.
+However, a single publisher can share the same data sample over different partitions using a single topic data change, thus reducing network overload.

 Let us change the ``/sync_topic`` publisher to partition ``part1`` and create a new ``/sync_topic`` subscriber which uses partition ``part2``.
 Their profiles should now look like this: